A variational principle for the Bowen metric mean dimension of saturated set: Introduction

 and

 \end{corollary}

-Our conclusion has an important application in multifractal analysis. multifractal analysis uses some continuous function to slice the Birkhoff ergodic average and then to study the information in each slice.
-Specifically speaking, for a continuous observable $\varphi: X \rightarrow \mathbb{R}$, let the space $X$ has a natural multifractal decomposition $X=\cup_{a \in L_{\varphi}} R_{\varphi}(a) \cup I_{\varphi},$ where
+Saturated sets can be used to describe convergence properties of Birkhoff averages with respect to every continuous function.
+On the one hand, by weak∗ convergence, $V_f(x)$ is a singleton if and only if the Birkhoff averages of every continuous function converge at $x$.
+On the other hand, if the accumulation set $V_f(x)$ contains invariant measures $\mu_1, \mu_2$ that can be distinguished by a continuous function $\varphi$ (i.e., $\int \varphi d \mu_1 \neq \int \varphi d \mu_2$), then $x$ is a Birkhoff irregular point associated to $\varphi$.
+Therefore, a thorough understanding of saturated sets in the space of probability measures enables us to derive key results in the multifractal analysis of Birkhoff averages associated with continuous function.

-$R_{\varepsilon}(a)$ and $I_{\varepsilon}$ has been studied by many scholars from an entropy perspective \cite{TV1999,TV2003,Thompson2009,Thompson2010}.
-Recently, the discussion of the case with infinite entropy has emerged \cite{BR2023,LL,FO}.
-Most of them are studied for systems with specification property or shadowing property.
-All of the above studies can be derived from our main conclusions, meanwhile, the weaker specification property is sufficient to conclude.
-In Section \ref{Section_5}, we will give an abstract version of multifractal analysis, our results were derived independently and include the part result of \cite{BR2023,LL}.
+The multifractal analysis of Birkhoff averages is to decompose the space $X$ into subsets of points exhibiting similar dynamical behavior, and to describe the size of each subsets from the geometrical or topological viewpoint.
+Specifically, for a continuous function $\varphi: X \rightarrow \mathbb{R}$, let The space $X$ naturally admits a multifractal decomposition $X=\cup_{a \in L_{\varphi}} R_{\varphi}(a) \cup I_{\varphi},$ where